Introduction to the 100 Pushups a Day Challenge

 Rest two minutes and do one more pushup or 3 pushups.

-If you do these drop sets starting with 5 pushups, over 10 minutes, you will do 5, 4, 3, 2 and 1 pushups, which equals 15 pushups.
+If you do these drop sets starting with 5 pushups, over 10 minutes, you will do:

-If you are a beginner, it might take you a little time to work up to 100 pushups a day.
+If you are a beginner, it might take you a little time to complete 100 pushups a day.

 But, it will happen.